adailycanof/adailycanof/README.md

 <img src="https://komarev.com/ghpvc/?username=your-github-username&style=flat-square&color=blue" alt=""/>
 </div>

 👋Hello, I'm Simon Hill.
-I'm currently working as a DevOps engineer at a Macro HedgeFund in London.
+I'm currently working as a DevOps engineer at a macro HedgeFund in London.
 I'm working on migrating and supporting a cloud move into Amazon Web Services by using automation to build a zero-touch environment.
 Looking more from the infra side than Dev.

 I'm interested in various topics, so I'm developing various side projects in my spare time.